 Consumers and Health Professionals alike can take tips from this report.
 It is only by working together to create a positive digital health experience that we can fully embrace a future of digital health to meet the needs of all Australians.

 Wanngi is all about connecting you to your health.
-We aim to provide you with a single place to view your My Health Record and keep track of your health data from your favourite health apps and wearables.
+We aim to provide you with a single place to view your Symptoms and Health History and keep track of your health data from your favourite health apps and wearables.

 The Wanngi team look forward to collaborating with consumers and partnerships to build trust and meet their digital health needs.